 1. RAF Stow Maries, Essex

-Towards the end of the First World War the newly formed RAF took over a number of airfields that had been used to protect London from the new threat of aerial attack from airships and Gotha bombers.
-RAF Stow Maries, listed Grade II*, is a well preserved example of this type of base, and illustrates the ‘high street’ layout before dispersal of buildings was identified as a key element in surviving aerial attack.
+Towards the end of the First World War, the newly formed RAF took over a number of airfields that had been used to protect London from the new threat of aerial attack from airships and Gotha bombers.
+RAF Stow Maries, listed Grade II*, is a well-preserved example of this type of base and illustrates the ‘high street’ layout before the dispersal of buildings was identified as a key element in surviving aerial attack.

 The world’s first independent air force was founded by the first Chief of Staff, General Sir Hugh Trenchard, who concentrated upon developing its strategic role as an offensive bomber force.
 His primary considerations were in laying the foundations for a technology-based service, through the training of officers and technicians.
 The RAF was conceived as a meritocracy and in 1944, the Halton Apprentice Scheme allowed any entrant the opportunity to develop a full career and possibly go on to become Chief of Staff.